Pictured above, Becky, my heart dog.

 In 2014 I signed up as a volunteer for Cavalier Rescue USA after a large commercial breeder was rumored to have over 98 Cavaliers go to auction.
 We began fostering for CRUSA in Dec of 2014.
 (Our first 2 fosters came out of that auction).
 It is my heart to serve this breed well.
 We have had the privilege of helping some rescue cavaliers in great need.

 Our family raises a limited number of puppies each year.
-We breed for health, temperament and conformation to the breed standard.
+We breed for health, temperament and conformation to the breed type.
 We desire to improve our lines and take the genetics and health behind our dogs very seriously.
 We have grown a lot over the years in our breeding program.
 As more information and more testing becomes available, we grow more.
 Just in the years we have been involved, it amazes me how much new information is available to breeders to help us make informed breeding decisions.